Massolari/radio_cli/README.md

 ### Keys

 - `j` to move the cursor to the next station
-- `J` to move the cursor to the last station
+- `G` to move the cursor to the last station
 - `k` to move the cursor to the previous station
-- `K` to move the cursor to the first station
+- `g` to move the cursor to the first station
 - `Enter` to select the station
 - `q` to quit
 - `Space` to play/pause